sephiroth74/esp32-photo-frame/README.md

 # Arduino E-Paper Photo Frame

 **esp32-photo-frame** is a firmware project for an ESP32-based digital photo frame.
-The project is designed to display images from local SD card storage or Google Drive cloud storage on an e-paper (EPD) display, with features such as battery monitoring, real-time clock (RTC) support, and multi-language localization.
+The project is designed to display images from Google Drive cloud storage on an e-paper (EPD) display, with features such as battery monitoring, real-time clock (RTC) support, and multi-language localization.
+The SD card is used for initial operations including local caching, configuration storage, and temporary files, then shut down before display operations to avoid SPI conflicts.

 <img src="assets/image001.jpg" alt="ESP32 Photo Frame Example" width="800" />

 ## Features

-- **Dual Image Sources**: Display images from SD card or Google Drive cloud storage
+- **Google Drive Integration**: Primary image source with automatic synchronization and caching from Google Drive folders
-- **Google Drive Integration**: Automatic image synchronization and caching from Google Drive folders
+- **SD Card Caching**: Local caching system for improved performance and offline capabilities
 - **Smart Image Processing**: Automatic resizing, annotation, and format conversion
 - **Weather Display**: Real-time weather information with configurable location, timezone, and update intervals
 - Battery voltage monitoring and reporting with power-saving modes